-- Seventeen years’ experience in substantive editing of scientific journal articles (>1000) written by authors for whom English is a second language (ESL); articles have been submitted to more than 140 peer-reviewed journals
+- Twenty years’ experience in substantive editing of thousands of scientific journal articles written by authors for whom English is a second language (ESL); articles have been submitted to more than 200 peer-reviewed journals

 - Certified as an Editor in the Life Sciences (ELS) by the Board of Editors in the Life Sciences